-5 Mechanisms
+5. Mechanisms

 Nearly all theories concerning galactically induced climatic change are concerned with the solar system's response to varying conditions in the local interstellar medium.
-The first mention of a link between Earth's climate and galactic position in scientific literature is found in Shapley 1921^[41], who proposed that solar luminosity varied as a result of its changing galactic environment.
-Forbes 1931 and Umbgrove 1942 proposed that the main driver of large scale climatic variation was interstellar dust that prevented solar radiation from reaching the Earth to varying degrees.
-Lungershausen 1957 remarked that the Sun's orbit in the galaxy was eccentric and so called "cosmic winters" were the result of the Sun travelling through the outer, less dense regions of the galaxy.
-In contrast to this hypothesis, Tamrazyan 1959^[42] proposed ice ages were caused by the Sun's passage through dust clouds and nebulae in the galactic plane.
-In the 1970s, the galactic theory broadened and a number of hypotheses were explored by Williams 1975^[38], McCrea 1975^[40] and perhaps most notably Johann Steiner from the University of Alberta^[1].
+The first mention of a link between Earth's climate and galactic position in scientific literature is found in Shapley (1921), which proposed that solar luminosity varied as a result of its changing galactic environment.
+Forbes (1931) and Umbgrove (1942) proposed that the main driver of large scale climatic variation was interstellar dust that prevented solar radiation from reaching the Earth to varying degrees.
+Lungershausen (1957) remarked that the Sun's orbit in the galaxy was eccentric and "cosmic winters" were the result of the Sun travelling through the outer, less dense regions of the galaxy.
+In contrast to this hypothesis, Tamrazyan (1959) proposed ice ages were caused by the Sun's passage through dust clouds and nebulae in the galactic plane.
+In the 1970s, the galactic theory broadened and a number of hypotheses were explored by Williams (1975), McCrea (1975) and (Steiner and Grillmair 1973).
 He suggested that the changing galactocentric distance in the Sun's orbit affected the value of the gravitational constant, which in turn has an influence on tectonic, stratigraphic, geomagnetic and biological aspects of the planet.
-A set of conferences in the mid 1980s produced the book "The Galaxy and the Solar System" [34], a collection of papers exploring various avenues of galaxy-solar system interactions, although paleoclimate had faded from the forefront in favour of bollide induced extinction events.
+A set of conferences in the mid 1980s produced the book entitled The Galaxy and the Solar System, a collection of papers exploring various avenues of galaxy-solar system interactions, although paleoclimate had faded from the forefront in favour of bollide induced extinction events.

-The galactic theory of climate was revived in recent years by geologist Jan Veizer and astrophysicist Nir Shaviv with a new mechanism: high energy cosmic rays bombarding the solar system.
+The galactic theory of climate was revived in recent years by geologist Jan Veizer and astrophysicist Nir Shaviv with a new mechanism: high energy cosmic rays bombarding the solar system from the rest of the galaxy.
 In the most recent rendition of this hypothesis, the Earth's magnetic field, the solar wind and the external influence of the galaxy are described as being in a delicate balance.
-This hypothesis has been strengthened by a number of recent experimental successes^[5].
+This hypothesis has been strengthened by a number of recent experimental successes.
 The contributors of this theory appear to have produced a theory that genuinely explains a connection between the Earth's climate and its local galactic environment, and it may be the culmination of nearly a century of daring scientists searching for an extraterrestrial mechanism to describe the patterns in the geological record.
 New research in this field will hopefully provide us with more insight into the interaction of the solar system and the galaxy, and will most likely generate some surprises and additional questions along the way.